SGM HERB FRIEDMAN (Ret.)

 Be careful, soldiers of the IB Corps!
 Hide yourselves from the sharp eyes of the U.N artillery and naval gunfire.

-Some leaflets from Plan Divide are 8394 (Soldiers of the North Korean Army), 8412 (No courtship and love for the Korean Peoples Army), 8716 (Warriors of the Chinese Communist Forces), 8719 (Desertion ratio Communist Chinese Forces vs. North Korean Peoples Army), 8727 (No sweethearts for the Chinese Communist Forces) and 8729 (No wives and sons for the Chinese Communist forces).
+Some leaflets from Plan Divide are 8394 (Soldiers of the North Korean Army), 8412 (No courtship and love for the Korean Peoples Army), 8716 (Warriors of the Chinese Communist Forces), 8719 (Desertion ratio Communist Chinese Forces vs. North Korean Peoples Army) and 8727 (No sweethearts for the Chinese Communist Forces).

 Plan Dragon used the theme of nostalgia and longing for home during the lunar New Year holiday season of 1952.
 During the lunar holiday season, leaflets were designed to make soldiers think of home while other leaflets targeted civilians in order to encourage dissatisfaction with their husbands and sons continued military duty.
 Operations culminated during the lunar New Years holiday.
 This campaign ran from 19 January 1952 to 27 January 1952.